GuillaumeFavelier/dotfiles/README.md

 # `dotfiles`

-This set of environment configuration files and scripts is designed for linux Arch users.
+This set of environment configuration files and scripts is designed for Arch Linux users.

 Dependencies
 ------------